jf87/scalable_web_systems/session-02/hands-on-04/README.md

 interact via JSON messages over HTTP requests: that's pretty much as RESTful as it gets!

-But what if we want to store some of that information we're decoding?

-Continue to the [next section](../05/README.md) to learn about using PostgreSQL and MongoDB to store data.
+Continue to the [next section](../05/README.md) to learn how to deploy your application on Google's cloud platform.